 This alternative to DocMessageClass was posted by chaplaindoug in Outlook Forums: How to Set Existing Contacts to Custom Form

 This macro shows how to use change the message class of Public Folder contacts.

-Sub ChangeMessageClass() UName = Environ("UserName") Set olNS = Application.GetNamespace("MAPI") Set ContactsFolder = olNS.Folders("Public Folders - " + UName + "@goodnewsjail.org") Set ContactsFolder = ContactsFolder.Folders("All Public Folders") Set ContactsFolder = ContactsFolder.Folders("Good News Contacts") 'Set ContactsFolder = olNS.GetDefaultFolder(olFolderContacts Set ContactItems = ContactsFolder.Items For Each itm In ContactItems If itm.MessageClass = "IPM.Contact" Then itm.MessageClass = "IPM.Contact.Good News Contact" itm.Save End If Next End Sub
+Sub ChangeMessageClass() UName = Environ("UserName") Set olNS = Application.GetNamespace("MAPI") Set ContactsFolder = olNS.Folders("Public Folders - " + UName + "@goodnewsjail.org") Set ContactsFolder = ContactsFolder.Folders("All Public Folders") Set ContactsFolder = ContactsFolder.Folders("Good News Contacts") 'to use on the default contacts folder instead, uncomment this line 'Set ContactsFolder = olNS.GetDefaultFolder(olFolderContacts) Set ContactItems = ContactsFolder.Items For Each itm In ContactItems If itm.MessageClass = "IPM.Contact" Then itm.MessageClass = "IPM.Contact.Good News Contact" itm.Save End If Next End Sub

 Change message class as item is saved